 How Long Does Lime Curd Last?

-Depending on who you ask, homemade lime curd will last up to a month or two in the fridge.
-(ALWAYS refrigerate your curd!)
+Depending on who you ask, the “shelf life” of homemade lime curd is a month or two in the fridge.
+(ALWAYS refrigerate your curd, it is unsafe to store it at room temperature!)

-Personally, I find it’s best to use it up within 2 weeks, for the best flavour.
+Personally, I find it’s best to use it up within a couple of weeks, for the best flavour.

 Can I Freeze Lime Curd?